-TABLE 1-ESTIMATED ANNUAL REPORTING BURDEN1
+TABLE 1-ESTIMATED ANNUAL REPORTING BURDEN 1

-Section of the Act No. of Respondents Annual Frequency per Response Total Annual Responses Hours per Response Total Hours 903(d)(2) 125 3 375 0.5 188
+Section of the FD&C Act Number of respondents Number of responses per respondent Total annual responses Average bur- den per response Total hours 903(d)(2) 125 3 375 0.5 188

-1 There are no capital costs or operating and maintenance costs associated with this collection of information.
+&lt;sup>1 There are no capital costs or operating and maintenance costs associated with this collection of information.

-FDA based the burden estimates in Table 1 of this document on past experience with direct contact with the medical device manufacturers, and anticipated changes in the medical device manufacturing patterns for the specific devices being monitored.
-FDA estimates that approximately 125 manufacturers would be contacted by telephone and/or electronic mail 3 times per year to either obtain primary data or to verify/validate data.
-Because the data being requested represent data elements that are monitored or tracked by manufacturers as part of routine inventory management activities, it is anticipated that for most manufacturers, the estimated time required of manufacturers to complete the data request will not exceed 30 minutes per request cycle.
+FDA based the burden estimates in table 1 of this document on past experience with direct contact with the medical device manufacturers and anticipated changes in the medical device manufacturing patterns for the specific devices being monitored.
+FDA estimates that approximately 125 manufacturers would be contacted by telephone and/or electronic mail 3 times per year either to obtain primary data or to verify/validate data.
+Because the requested data represent data elements that are monitored or tracked by manufacturers as part of routine inventory management activities, it is anticipated that for most manufacturers, the estimated time required of manufacturers to complete the data request will not exceed 30 minutes per request cycle.